-"Child-care circles" are activities led by one or two childcare workers/ facilitators in a physical space ceded by the community, which range from a free space in the community-based association to a community leaders' residence.
-The costs entailed in such an action within the project are the following: (i) a reserve of materials and resources for the activities; and (ii) the payment of the childcare workers' services.
+"Child-care circles" are activities led with children by one or two child-care workers/facilitators during Project actions in a physical space ceded by the community, which can range from a free space in the community-based association to a community leader's residence.
+The costs entailed in such an action within the project are the following: (i) a reserve of materials and resources for the activities; and (ii) the payment of the child-care workers' services.